-Posted: under Christian, Christianity, National Park blogs, National Parks.
+Posted: under Christian, Christian blogs, Christianity, National Park blogs, National Parks.

 Tags: 1 Corinthians 2, 2 Peter 1, Abraham Lincoln Online, Alexander Bliss, apostle John, apostle Paul, Cornell University, David Wills, Edward Everett, George Bancroft, Gettysburg Address, Gettysburg National Military Park, Illinois State Historical Library, John 21, John 3:16, John Hay, John Nicolay, Ken Burns, Library of Congress, Lincoln bedroom, Lincoln room, US Colored Troops, White House, William Saunders